2018 GRC Market Report Emphasizes New Risk Trends:

 United’s market value plummeted by $1 billion the following day, proving that reputation is a huge concern for shareholders.
 And while their value has slowly risen since the incident, there is no denying that customers and competing airlines have taken note of this mishap and are expecting better.

-The benefit of GRC platforms in regard to this trend is their ability to integrate and account for reputational risk across silos.
+The benefit of governance, risk and compliance tools in regard to this trend is their ability to integrate and account for reputational risk across silos.

 Regulatory Fines Are Climbing Higher and Higher